aroberge/friendly-traceback-docs/docs/html/_sources/editor.rst.txt

     python -im friendly my_program.py

-which starts a Friendly console at the end of the program's execution.
+which starts a friendly console at the end of the program's execution.
 If you want instead the equivalent to:

 .. code-block:: none